Antipope Sylvester IV: Pontificate

 After his election Maginulf took the papal name of Sylvester IV.
 This was a deliberate ploy to garner imperial sympathy, since it hearkened back to Pope Sylvester II, the great ally of the Emperor Otto III a hundred years earlier.
 The conspirators who had elevated the new pope sent word to Margrave Werner, requesting imperial support.
 Werner marched on Rome with imperial (German) troops and took possession of the Lateran, forcing Paschal II to flee to Tiber Island according to the Annales Romani, although Paschal addressed a letter from Saint Peter's Basilica.
 Sylvester IV was consecrated in the Lateran Basilica on 18 November 1105.
 The following day a battle broke out in the streets of Rome.
 There were two pitched battles: one near the Lateran Basilica and another in the Circus Maximus.
-Both equites (cavalry) and pedites (infantryman) were involved in the fighting.
+Both equites (cavalry) and pedites (infantrymen) were involved in the fighting.
 Sylvester's infantry are said to have chased Paschal's cavalry throughout Santa Maria Nova, leaving over sixty horses dead.

 Sylvester IV soon ran short on funds to pay his soldiers and left Rome for Tivoli with a bodyguard before finally settling in Osimo under the protection of Margrave Werner.
 The next five years are completely unknown.
 Sylvester only comes again into view in the spring of 1111, when the German king Henry V used him as a pawn in his negotiations with Paschal.
 Henry, who wanted Paschal to crown him emperor, forced Sylvester to renounce the Papacy on 12 or 13 April 1111.

 Sylvester was allowed to live out the rest of his life in Osimo under the protection of Werner.
 According to the Annales Romani, Werner acted out of pity, but there was probably some political calculation involved in willingness to control an ex-pope.